rails/rails/guides/source/active_record_validations_callbacks.md

 Person.create(:name => nil).valid? # => false
 ```

-After Active Record has performed validations, any errors found can be accessed through the +errors+ instance method, which returns a collection of errors.
+After Active Record has performed validations, any errors found can be accessed through the `errors` instance method, which returns a collection of errors.
 By definition, an object is valid if this collection is empty after running validations.

-Note that an object instantiated with +new+ will not report errors even if it's technically invalid, because validations are not run when using +new+.
+Note that an object instantiated with `new` will not report errors even if it's technically invalid, because validations are not run when using `new`.

 ```ruby
 class Person < ActiveRecord::Base